 - Shuffle cards and match to your timeline for practice

-7. Passing the Praxis II English Tests If You Did Not Major In English
+7.)
+Passing the Praxis English Tests If You Did Not Major In English

-Many future educators come from fields outside of English or may be taking the Praxis II as a part of the requirements for organizations such as Teach for America.
-If this describes you, you might be worried about the preparing for the Praxis II English 5038 and 5039 tests.
+Many future educators come from fields outside of English or may be taking the Praxis English as a part of the requirements for organizations such as Teach for America.
+If this describes you, you might be worried about the preparing for the Praxis English 5038 and 5039 tests.

-The first step you should take while preparing for the exam is to review the official list of topics covered on the tests.
-You can find that information on the official website here.
+The first step you should take while preparing for the Praxis English Language Arts exam is to review the official list of topics covered on the tests.
+You can find that information on the official website.
 Rank the topics by your comfort level and begin finding resources for those you feel least comfortable on.

-The internet has many free resources available including full length Praxis II English Language Arts practice tests, vocabulary flashcards and study guides.
+The internet has many free resources available including full length Praxis English practice tests, vocabulary flashcards and study guides.
 There are also test prep books and official practice tests that you can buy.

-Create a study plan where you focus on different content each day.
+Create a Praxis English study plan where you focus on different content each day.
 Avoid overwhelming yourself and switching up the content will keep your study time fresh and interesting.

 The “raw score” refers to the correct number of answers you provided out of the total number of questions.
 This is good information in a general sense, but it is important to know that some questions are actually worth more than one point.
 In this case, the total possible number of points does not match the total number of questions.